Bohemianc/rule-guided-gnns/README.md

-# Rule-guided GNNs for explainable KG Reasoning
+# Rule-guided GNNs for Explainable KG Reasoning

-This is the official code of the paper *Rule-guided GNNs for explainable KG Reasoning* (AAAI'25).
+This is the official code of the paper *Rule-guided GNNs for Explainable Knowledge Graph Reasoning* (AAAI'25).

 ## Overview
 We proposed a new family of GNNs whose training can be guided by rules.
 This is achieved through a connection between the parameters of our GNN with various forms of rules.
 Specifically, our approach allows